eliseoeric/react-code-challenge/readme.md

 However the application is not complete, below is a list of features we would like to add the the application.
 As the interview candidate, we would like to see you implement at least two of the following features.

-- Incrment likes on photos: Currently a like counter is displayed for each photo, however it is not connected to any sort of functionality.
+- Increment likes on photos: Currently a like counter is displayed for each photo, however it is not connected to any sort of functionality.
   The customer wants users to be able to click on the Heart icon and increment the number of likes on the current photo.
 The heart button should increment likes on the main page route, and on the individual photo route.